src-d/guide/talent/job-descriptions/applications.md

 - Following the same level of transparency as with development process, all the above aspects of the work culture are documented and publicly available in our Guide at https://github.com/src-d/guide/.

-## PERKS
+## Perks

- - EU Visa support.
+ - We go to conferences and other developer events ! ;)
  - Open Source Days, 10% of the time you can work on any OSS project you choose.
  - Flexible hours and the possibility of remote work.
- - We go to conferences and other developer events ! ;)
  - Free books.
 Company will buy any books that can help you be even better at your work.
  - Spacious physical office, close to public transit and to the Retiro park.
- - Kitchen, full of supplies from beers to fresh fruits.
- - Monthly get-togethers, annual summer and winter Xmas parties, a retreat.
+ - Monthly get-togethers, annual summer and winter Xmas parties, a hackathon retreat.
  - Our own, open source craft beers https://github.com/src-d/homebrew.

+ ## Other

+ - We offer visa support for those wanting to work in the Madrid office